 Gynecomastia is typically treated with liposuction and in most cases, breast gland removal as well.
 The fat is removed through small hidden incisions, usually along the side of the chest.
 I typically remove the breast tissue gland through a small incision within the areola, (the brown skin around the nipple) that hides the scar nicely.

 I use the SmartLipo Triplex, laser assisted system to produce skin tightening and assist in fat removal.
 The breast tissue is sent to the pathologist for evaluation to rule out the rare possibility of cancer.
 Four percent of breast cancers are found in men.

-Severe forms of breast enlargement may require a full incision with skin removal around the areola or even a breast lift in cases of massive weight loss.
+Severe forms of breast enlargement may require a full excision of a ring of skin or “donut” around the areola or even a breast lift in cases of massive weight loss.
 All attempts are used to minimize scars though.
 Most patients will have minimal discomfort following the procedure which is done under general anesthesia in our AAAASF Accredited, State Licensed, office based ambulatory surgical center, (ASC) on an outpatient basis.
 A compression vest is used for two weeks but the downtime is minimal and most men can be back in the gym in a month following surgery.

 If the male enlarged breasts primarily consists of fatty tissue, then liposuction is generally used.
 If enlarged glandular tissue is the main cause, then it may be cut out by the plastic surgeon.
 This ablation may be performed by itself or in conjunction with liposuction.

 During a gynecomastia procedure, an incision is made on either edge of the nipple areola.
 Sometimes the underarms are used instead.
 The surgeon will cut away the glandular tissue, additional fat and sometimes the skin from around the nipple areola.
 Some reductions involve the removal of a large amount of breast tissue and skin which may leave a more prominent scar.
 However, generally, scars are usually minimized in this procedure.